-Turn wheel this way to make trailer go RiGHT go LEFT Go Right Go Left
+Turn wheel this way to make trailer go Right Go Right Go Left

 Look at Your Path.
 Look at your line of travel before you begin.
 Get out and walk around the vehicle.
 Check your clearance to the sides and overhead, in and near the path your vehicle.